AstroUQ/ladder/GHPagesData/docs/latex.md

 ## Example Reports

-Here are several good example reports from previous years:
+Here are a few good example reports from previous years.
+Keep in mind that these reports may have been for a different type of universe and different version of code!

 - [Ryan White](assets/PHYS3080_Distance_Ladder_Report.pdf)